Solar & Lunar Eclipses App for iOS

-The map shows the visibility of the total solar eclipse on April 8, 2024.
 You can select any location to see the local type, date, and time of the eclipse.
 Animation showing this eclipse in your city.

 Solar and lunar eclipses, why they occur, when the next eclipse is, and from where you can see them.